z1000biker/fall_detector/README.md

 ## Example Corridor Detections

 Below are example screenshots from the system running in **CORRIDOR (STRICT)** mode.
-Each image shows a detected posture state.
+Each image shows a conceptual/detected posture state.
+Working examples in your case are expected to be similar.

 ### Example 1: Detected Collapse With Alert Latching
 ![Detected collapse example](1.png)